Which Apple Watch model should you get: Aluminum or steel?

 - Weighs more

-Like previous versions, the Apple Series 4 is available in aluminum and stainless steel.
-The latter Apple Watch version includes better materials including a sapphire crystal display.
-Still, that might not matter for many would-be buyers who are used to Cupertino releasing new models each year.
+The Apple Watch is available in aluminum and stainless steel (as well as titanium).
+Apple Watch Series 3 and Apple Watch SE are available in aluminum.
+Apple Watch Series 7 is available in both aluminum and stainless steel, which is made of stronger material.
+But that might not matter for those that upgrade each year and want to save a few dollars.

-Let's compare
+Aluminum vs. Stainless Steel Apple Watch: Let's compare

-From a features perspective, both Apple Watch Series 4 versions are identical.
-Both, for example, can track your heart rate and include a built-in ECG.
-Each features the same available storage for onboard music and podcasts.
-You can use the same third-party apps and faces on both models.
+From a features perspective, Apple Watch Series 7 in either aluminum or stainless steel is identical.
+Either version, for example, can track your heart rate, include fitness tracking, and alert you to incoming messages.
+They also include available storage for onboard music and podcasts, and you can use the same third-party apps on all models.
+There are a few things to consider when choosing aluminum vs. stainless steel Apple Watch, like weight, material durability, and more.
+Below is a list of important details.

 |Color choices